drexduarte/nostrifeed-bot/README.md

 ![Issues](https://img.shields.io/github/issues/drexduarte/nostrifeed-bot)
 ![Stars](https://img.shields.io/github/stars/drexduarte/nostrifeed-bot?style=social)

-> 🚀 **Nostrifeed Bot** is your bridge between traditional news and the decentralized Nostr network.
+> 🚀 **NostriFeed Bot** is your bridge between traditional news and the decentralized Nostr network.
 It fetches RSS feeds and posts the latest headlines to your favorite relays — automatically, intelligently, and with filters to keep things relevant.

 ## Features